DafyddL/Data_402_NoSQL/using_mongodb.md

   }
 }
 ```
+This sets a validation that means that every entry must have a name, year, and imdb_rating

 insertOne
 ```
 db.films.insertOne({name: "Robocop", year: NumberInt(1987), imdb_rating: 7.6})
 db.films.insertOne({name: "The Dark Knight", year: NumberInt(2008), imdb_rating: 9.0})
 ```
+These insert one entry each into the collection

 insertMany
 ```
 db.films.insertMany([{name: "12 Angry Men", year: NumberInt(1957), imdb_rating: 9.0}, {name: "Avengers: Infinity War", year: NumberInt(2018), imdb_rating: 8.4}, {name: "Oppenheimer", year: NumberInt(2023), imdb_rating: 8.3}])
 ```
+This does similar to the insertOne, but inserts the entries all as one command
 ### Exercise 2
 Add a new document to the collection, add a new field to that document, remove that field and then remove the document entirely.